ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 **Serverless:**<br>
 NodeJs is supported with almost any serverless provider (Amazon Lambda, Azure functions, Google Cloud functions, ...).
-So developers can focus on your code and business logic in stead of maintaining and setting up complicated server architectures.
+So developers can focus on their code and business logic instead of maintaining and setting up complicated server architectures.

 **File uploading:** <br>
 When writing applications that depend a lot on network access and accessing files on the disk we have to keep an eye on how the data is being transferred back and forward.